-12. When the glue is dry, you can trim the back the same as you did with the soundboard.
+12. When the glue is dry, you can trim the TOP as you did the BACK, with or without a little overhang.

-Use sandpaper (120-150 grit) to clean up all glue residue around the joints and make sure the end blocks are flat and square at each end. (fig. 12) This is another time you'll appreciate having solid wood construction -- you don't need to worry about sanding through a thin layer of veneer!
+Use sandpaper (120-150 grit) to clean up all glue residue around the joints and make sure the END BLOCKS are flat and square at each end.
+This is another time you'll appreciate having solid wood construction -- you don't need to worry about sanding through a thin layer of veneer!